top of page

 The Justice Bell Foundation was founded in 2016 with a mission to reclaim women's history and promote voter participation.
 To fulfill our mission, we offer a variety of programs and events.

-We commissioned a public art project in partnership with the Pennsylvania Academy of Fine Art: a replica Justice Bell that travels to institutions, museums, and organizations, to educate the public about this lost icon of the women's suffrage movement and the women who fought for voting rights.
+A Justice Bell replica.
+We commissioned this public art project in partnership with the Pennsylvania Academy of Fine Art.
+The replica Justice Bell travels to institutions, museums, and organizations.
+Our mission is to educate the public about this lost icon of the women's suffrage movement and the women who fought for voting rights.
 Presentations are offered with all Justice Bell residencies.

-We created a school program that introduces children to the story of the women's suffrage movement.
-These presentations include the film, study guide and suggested art projects.
+School programs that introduce children to the story of the women's suffrage movement.
+These programs include the film, study guide and suggested art projects.

 Finding Justice: The Untold Story of Women's Fight for the Vote

-The Untold Story of the Justice Bell and Women’s Fight for the Vote
+The Justice Bell's Role in Women’s Fight for the Vote

 Amanda Owen presents the inspiring story of how a bronze bell became a celebrated symbol of the women’s suffrage movement.
 The creation of suffragists in Pennsylvania who were agitating for the right to vote, the Justice Bell helped rally support around the cause in the last crucial years leading up to the passage of the 19th Amendment.